simonmichael/hledger_site/download.md

 </div>
 <div class="builder-text">
 This installs the main hledger tools in ~/.cabal/bin.
-Your `cabal --version` should be not too ancient; use a recent release (eg 3.0 or newer) for best results.
+Your <code>cabal --version</code> should be not too ancient; use a recent release (eg 3.0 or newer) for best results.
 Windows users: omit hledger-ui from this command, unless using WSL.
 </div>